Knowledge base

 - Unlike the

-certifies your presence in the Swiss market and sends a strong and credible signal to your Swiss and international partners. - Get 2 email addresses with your
+.swisscertifies your presence in the Swiss market and sends a strong and credible signal to your Swiss and international partners. - Get 1 email address with your

-domain for free by ordering a standard kSuite user which includes all productivity applications and 15 GB of kDrive storage. - Infomaniak offers the best rate for the
+.swissdomain for free by ordering a standard kSuite user which includes all kDrive productivity/storage applications. - Infomaniak offers the best rate for the

 The complete conditions for individuals and sole proprietorships are specified during the order, however:

-- It is necessary to be a natural person residing in Switzerland or a Swiss national.
+- You must be a natural person residing in Switzerland or a Swiss national.

 - Swiss nationals living abroad can also apply for a

-domain must contain one of the following elements with respect to the person submitting the registration request:- one of the official names or other names registered in the civil registry
+.swissdomain must contain one of the following elements related to the person submitting the registration request:- one of the official names or other names listed in the civil registry

 - one of the first names